 - Apple can't see or access the contents of your iCloud Keychain.

-- Only trusted devices that you approved can access your iCloud Keychain.
+- Only trusted devices that you approve can access your iCloud Keychain.

 - Advanced settings allow you to choose an iCloud Security Code longer than four digits or have your device generate one for you.